 This quick, 10-minute test is over 95% predictive for identifying bite-related headache, facial, and neck pain.

-If the pain goes away during the test, you’ve found the source—and the fix.
+If the pain goes away during the test, we’ve found the source—and great news?!

 Dr. Jerry Simon has given thousands of patients their lives back simply by correcting their bite.
 75% of head, neck, and facial pain cases are due to an uneven bite.
 If you suffer from any headaches without answers or lasting solutions, then it’s time to check your bite!